cross-seed/cross-seed.org/docs/basics/options.md

 :::tip

 Use the blocklist on categories, tags, or trackers on torrents you do not want to cross seed from your torrent client.
-This will be necessary if they are on a separate drive.

 :::